MDP-1/first-website-miniproject/README.md

 # Website
-My first website using HTML and CSS.
+A basic website using simple HTML and CSS.